 - Joint pain

-- yellowing of the skin and eyes (known as jaundice)
+- Yellowing of the skin and eyes (known as jaundice)

 Older children and adults typically have symptoms that can appear to develop abruptly.
-Most children younger than age 6 do not have symptoms and, when symptoms are presents, young children typically do not have jaundice.
+Most children younger than age 6 do not have symptoms and, when symptoms are present, young children typically do not have jaundice.

 Symptoms may appear within two to seven weeks, although typically symptoms start to show four weeks after exposure.
 Symptoms usually last less than two months, but about 10 to 15 percent of people can have symptoms last as long as six months.

-What steps can you take to prevent hepatitis A?
+Q. What steps can you take to prevent hepatitis A?

-What should you do if you suspect exposure to hepatitis A?
+Q. What should you do if you suspect exposure to hepatitis A?